SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 4. **Profile Early**: Use Unreal's profiling tools to measure performance gains
 5. **Use Tags Wisely**: Tags are excellent for filtering with less data overhead.
 Each archetype holds a bitset that contains the tag presence information.
 6. **Learn from Examples**: Study UE5's City Sample to see Mass in action at scale or go to MassSample Github for more examples.
-7. **Keep fragments focused**: If a fragment starts holding unrelated data (e.g., health + attack + attack speed), consider splitting it into multiple fragments.
+7. **Keep fragments focused**: If a fragment starts holding unrelated data (e.g., health + attack + attack speed), consider splitting it into multiple fragments (HealthFragment,AttackFragment).
 8. **Use traits to group fragments**: Traits let you assign multiple fragments together when needed, without bloating one fragment.
 9. **Think about update frequency**: If some data is rarely updated, it may belong in a different fragment so processors don’t touch it every frame.
 ---